Netsales-BG-Ltd/stocksight/README.md

 [![Sponsor Patreon](https://img.shields.io/badge/Sponsor%20%24-Patreon-brightgreen.svg)](https://www.patreon.com/shirosaidev)
 [![Donate PayPal](https://img.shields.io/badge/Donate%20%24-PayPal-brightgreen.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72)

+Description:
+ One of the difficulties was that the script uses Elasticsearch

+  running the script stockprice.py there is an error no module newspaper

 # stocksight
 Stock market analyzer and stock predictor using Elasticsearch, Twitter, News headlines and Python natural language processing and sentiment analysis.
 How much do emotions on Twitter and news headlines affect a stock's price?
 Let's find out...